onzfonz/comp227/src/content/6/en/part6d.md

 export default ConnectedNotes
 ```

-The <i>Notes</i> component can access the state of the store directly, e.g. through <i>props.notes</i> contains the list of notes.
+The `Notes` component can access the state of the store directly, e.g. through `props.notes` contains the list of notes.
-Similarly, <i>props.filter</i> references the value of the filter.
+Similarly, `props.filter` references the value of the filter.

-The situation that results from using <i>connect</i> with the <i>mapStateToProps</i> function we defined can be visualized like this:
+The situation that results from using `connect` with the `mapStateToProps` function we defined can be visualized like this:

 ![diagram notelist and filter connected to redux store](../../images/6/24c.png)

-The <i>Notes</i> component has "direct access" via <i>props.notes</i> and <i>props.filter</i> for inspecting the state of the Redux store.
+The `Notes` component has "direct access" via `props.notes` and `props.filter` for inspecting the state of the Redux store.

-The *NoteList* component does not need the information about which filter is selected, so we can move the filtering logic elsewhere.
+The `NoteList` component does not need the information about which filter is selected, so we can move the filtering logic elsewhere.
-We just have to give it correctly filtered notes in the *notes* prop:
+We just have to give it correctly filtered notes in the `notes` prop:

 ```js
 const Notes = (props) => {